carlosevia/carlosevia-netlify/pages/academic-information.md

 ## Courses

-In spring 2019, I am teaching COMM 2034: Visual Media.
+In the fall 2019 semester, I am teaching the following courses:

+* COMM 2034: Visual Media
+* COMM 2094: Communication and Issues of Diversity

+I am also supervising an undergraduate research project on the topic of preparing future content professionals.

 ## Links